VTV6: History

 VTV6 was originally mentioned for the first time in the development plan of Vietnam Television in the period 2006 - 2010 with the original orientation to be a specialized channel for sports.
 It was launched in 2007.
 In 2008, VTV6 Youth Center was officially renamed as VTV6 Youth Department.

 In the early days, the channel's coverage was very limited.
 The channel was tested on channel VCTV10 and then broadcast in analog on broadcast channel.
 It was not until April 29, 2009, that the channel was broadcast in the South, then officially broadcast nationwide on September 7, 2010.
-At the same time, VTV6 also improved the quality of content and increase the broadcast time from 12/24h daily (12:00-24:00 daily) to 18/24h daily (06:00-24:00 daily) from November 1, 2010.
+At the same time, VTV6 also improved the quality of content and increase the broadcast time from 12/7 to 18/7 from November 1, 2010.

-From January 1, 2013, the channel increased broadcasting time to 24 hours a day.
-This is the sixth channel of VTV to broadcast 24/24h daily.
+From January 1, 2013, the channel increased broadcasting time to 24/7.
+This is the sixth channel of VTV to broadcast 24/7.

-From September 7, 2013, VTV6 became the second channel of VTV to be broadcast in HD standard (after VTV3), and the first channel of VTV to broadcast in full HD standard (since January 2015).
+From September 7, 2013, VTV6 became the second channel of VTV to be broadcast in HD standard, and the first channel of VTV to broadcast in full HD standard.

-On January 12, 2018, VTV separated the Children's Board from the Youth Department.
+On January 12, 2018, VTV6 separated the Children's Board from the Youth Department.
 VTV6 officially entered a new movement called "The Digital Generation 2018", deciding to aiming at the "digital generation" born between the year of 1985 and 2000.
 Since that time, television programs for children on VTV6 channel were officially transferred to educational channel VTV7.

 On September 8, 2022, Deputy Prime Minister Phạm Bình Minh signed Decree No. 60/2022/ND-CP on the functions, tasks, powers and organizational structure of Vietnam Television.
 Accordingly, VTV has been restructured, in which the Youth Department - the management board of VTV6 will be dissolved.
-As a result, VTV6 will officially cease to broadcast on October 10, 2022 and is replaced by for a national channel aimed at Mekong Delta Region audiences - VTV Cần Thơ.
+As a result, VTV6 Regional Channel will officially cease to broadcast on October 10, 2022 and is replaced by for a national channel aimed at Mekong Delta Region audiences - VTV Can Tho.